 But most vegans would say breastmilk is vegan.
 That’s because the mother freely chooses to give her milk.

 Even if you wanted to open up a breastmilk factory and sell human breastmilk… that could arguably be vegan as long as it is not exploitative or cruel to the women whose milk you’re selling.

 As long as you have their consent.

 Actually, the breastfeeding baby issue is a little confusing because the baby is not making ethical decisions for herself about what she’s consuming.
 The parents are deciding.

 So there’s a weird issue with agency: Can someone (a baby) be vegan without trying to be vegan?
 Probably, yes… but it’s interesting how it’s actually the parents who are trying and the baby who is being vegan.

 If veganism is about consent, then consensual cannibalism would arguably be vegan.
 That is, if I give you permission to eat my body after I die, then it’d be vegan to eat my body after I die—even though I’m an animal.

-I do think many ethical vegans would agree with this conclusion.
+I think most ethical vegans would agree with this conclusion.
 But just for the sake of argument, let’s complicate things a bit further…

-If workers had better options, they’d arguably not work for minimum wage.
-They’d likely not agree to work dangerous jobs with little autonomy and little pay.
+If workers had better options, they may not work for minimum wage.
+They may not agree to work dangerous jobs with little autonomy and little pay.
 So in these cases, can you really say their employment is meaningfully consensual?

 People will generally “consent” to the best option they perceive themselves to have.
 But that doesn’t mean it’s really what they want.